hyprland-community/Hyprkeys/README.md

 # Hyprkeys

-A simple application to quickly get your Hyprand keybinds with much more to come.
+A simple application to quickly get your Hyprland keybinds with much more to come.

 > ⚠️ Hyprkeys is currently in early development and is not ready for use.
 Not like it can break anything, but you will have wasted your time.

 In case you still want to use it, instructions are below:

-*(Looking for testers and contributors, Go is not a language I often work with.)*
+**(Looking for testers and contributors, Go is not a language I often work with.)**

 ## Installation & Usage